Achuth17/Achuth17.github.io/content/posts/why-blog.md

 +++
-title = 'Why blog as a developer in the era of Generative AI?' date = 2025-03-02T19:12:36-08:00 draft = false tags = ['LLM', 'HackerNews', 'Thoughts']
+title = 'Why read or write blogs as a developer in the era of Generative AI?' date = 2025-03-02T19:12:36-08:00 draft = false tags = ['LLM', 'HackerNews', 'Thoughts']